Night at the Zoo in Bali

 If you’ve watched Night at the Museum, a night at the Bali Zoo is not anything like that.
 However, it does give you the opportunity to see nocturnal animals moving around, which doesn’t happen on a day tour.
 If you see those animal at all, they will be sound asleep, which is a bit disappointing.
-However, if you can manage to leave your comfy Bali Villas accommodation, one night at the zoo is an experience that you will never forget.
+However, if you can manage to leave your comfy luxury Bali villa accommodation, one night at the zoo is an experience that you will never forget.

 Night zoo visit